-- 6. Use the Cursorpad (▲ or ▼) to select [Relative] or [True] then press the ENTER key.
-This function is not activate for IEC purpose.
+Use the Cursorpad (▲ or ▼) to select [Relative] or [True] then press the ENTER key.
+This function is not activate for [IEC] or [Russian-River] purpose.
 The mode is set to [True].

 [Relative]: Other ships' vectors are displayed relative to your ship.
 This mode helps find targets on a collision course.
 If a ship is on a collision course with your ship, the vector of a ship points toward your ship position.

 [True]: Your ship's and other ships' vectors are displayed at their true motions.
-This mode helps discriminate between moving and stationary targets. - 7.
-Press the MENU key to close the menu.
+This mode helps discriminate between moving and stationary targets.